jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Introduced JVM parameter
 - Improvement: Enabled the JMX server
 - Improvement: Replaced 'apache commons deamon' BBoxDB process management with native java solution
+- Improvement: Assertions are now enabled during unit tests and in server mode
 - Bugfix: Allocate systems to new distribution regions, before then come ready
 - Bugfix: GUI is repainted when a distribution region is recreated
 - Bugfix: Size of the GUI tree component was not dynamically calculated